 Avery Dennison in Focus

-Headquartered in Glendale, Avery Dennison (AVY) is an Industrial Products stock that has seen a price change of 29.23% so far this year.
-Currently paying a dividend of $0.58 per share, the company has a dividend yield of 2%.
-In comparison, the Office Supplies industry's yield is 1.84%, while the S&P 500's yield is 1.86%.
+Headquartered in Glendale, Avery Dennison (AVY) is an Industrial Products stock that has seen a price change of 28.65% so far this year.
+The maker of office products is paying out a dividend of $0.58 per share at the moment, with a dividend yield of 2.01% compared to the Office Supplies industry's yield of 2.1% and the S&P 500's yield of 1.96%.

 Taking a look at the company's dividend growth, its current annualized dividend of $2.32 is up 15.4% from last year.
-In the past five-year period, Avery Dennison has increased its dividend 5 times on a year-over-year basis for an average annual increase of 10.87%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Avery Dennison's payout ratio is 38%, which means it paid out 38% of its trailing 12-month EPS as dividend.
+Avery Dennison has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 10.87%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Avery Dennison's current payout ratio is 38%.
+This means it paid out 38% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for AVY for this fiscal year.
+Looking at this fiscal year, AVY expects solid earnings growth.
 The Zacks Consensus Estimate for 2019 is $6.57 per share, with earnings expected to increase 8.42% from the year ago period.

 Investors like dividends for a variety of different reasons, from tax advantages and decreasing overall portfolio risk to considerably improving stock investing profits.
 But, not every company offers a quarterly payout.